- Savants in the Levant

 Adam Fisher is a partner at BVP, where he manages the firm’s Herzliya office focused on investments in Israel and Europe.
 He joined BVP in 2007 after 9 years with Jerusalem Venture Partners, where he was partner in their New York, Jerusalem and Beijing offices.

-Adam covers several areas of investment at BVP, but is focused primarily on consumer Internet companies, such as MyHeritage, Wix, Soluto, BillGuard and Fiverr in his current portfolio.
-He is also focused on disruptive technology companies in sectors such as telecom, semiconductors and wireless, where his current portfolio includes Altair, Densbits, and Ravello.
+Adam covers several areas of investment at BVP, but is focused primarily on consumer/SMB Internet and SaaS companies, such as Wix, Fiverr, MyHeritage, Soluto, BillGuard, Wandera and Dynamic Yield in his current portfolio.
+He is also focused on disruptive technology companies in sectors such data center, storage and wireless, where his current portfolio includes Altair, Densbits, and Ravello.
 Adam also serves on the board of Enforta Wireless.

 During his venture career, Adam has been involved in multiple exits across sectors and geographies, including Allot Communications (ALLT), Axis Network Technology (acquired by Ace Technology), Cogent Communications (COGT), Dune Networks (acquired by Broadcom), Intucell Systems (acquired by Cisco), Native Networks (acquired by Alcatel), Storwize (acquired by IBM), and Traffix (acquired by F5).
 Other past investments include Celltick and Sepaton, both of which are still private.